hanielu/dnd-kit-svelte/src/lib/README.md

 - Modifiers
 - Collision detection

-For detailed documentation on these concepts, please refer to the [original dnd-kit documentation]([dnd-kit-docs]).
+For detailed documentation on these concepts, please refer to the [original dnd-kit documentation][dnd-kit-docs].

 ## Installation